mixcloud/django-experiments/README.rst

 Include 'django.contrib.humanize' as above if not already included.

+Include the app URLconf in your urls.py file:

+    url(r'experiments/', include('experiments.urls')),

 We haven't configured our goals yet, we'll do that in a bit.
 Please ensure you have correctly configured your STATIC_URL setting.